 You’re experiencing harmful side effects

-The side effects of metformin include the following:
+Side effects of metformin include the following:

 These side effects are normally minimal and go away within a few weeks of starting metformin.

-However, for some people, the side effects are so severe and last so long (or become permanent) that it completely dismantles their lives, rendering them unable to work or maintain a social life or close relationships.
+However, for some people, the side effects are so severe and last so long (or become permanent) that it completely disrupts their lives, rendering them unable to work or maintain a social life or close relationships.

 If you’re experiencing side effects such as chronic diarrhea, debilitating low blood sugars, or severe bloating, gas, vomiting, or nausea for more than a few weeks after starting the medication, it may be time to talk to your doctor about weaning yourself off metformin and finding an alternative drug.